oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**Automatic Row Processing**

-- When you create a branch, you must specify a Branch Point and Branch Type?
+- When you create a branch, you must specify a Branch Point and Branch Type.
+True or False?

 	**True**